rspilk/deaddrop/README.md

 to your python session).

 It goes without saying that this code is considered *UNSAFE* to run.
 It requires generating your own keys and to trust the keys made.
+It also requires allowing the users of the site to insert *RAW* and *UNCHECKED* text into your site.

 I made this for fun, and a way to dump my thoughts and musings to a text file when I rode the bus.
+And feel like Bean and the other battle school bratts in their dealings durring the league war!

 I hope this inspires you to make something that works better and is much cooler.